 To answer this question, we need to quickly read the passage.
 From a quick read we can conclude that nowhere in the text does it mention Karl Popper’s origins.
 The text only says that Hans Albert was a German philosopher.
 Therefore, the correct answer is a.

-What to expect in your abstract reasoning test in FRV's Written Selection Test (WST) ACER:
+What to expect in your abstract test in FRV's Written Selection Test (WST) ACER:

 The Abstract test questions in WST ACER’s test are also timed and are forced-choice (which means that each question has between 4 to 5 answer options and only one is correct).
 All Abstract test questions are non-verbal problems, which means that there is no text to read.
 Each Abstract test question displays a group of shapes that have some common patterns or rules.
 Your task is to quickly identify the patterns and logical rules for each group of shapes and then use them to select the correct answer.
 Each Abstract test question in the Cognitive test has a different group of shapes and different patterns and logical rules.

-Let's review a second example for a 3 by 3 matrix abstract question.
+Let's review an example for a 3 by 3 matrix abstract question used by ACER in FRV's test.
 In this question there are 8 shapes in a 3 by 3 table.
 The 9th shape is missing and your task is to find what it is based on the other shapes.

 To solve this question, we need to find the logical rules that apply to the shapes going from left to right or top to bottom.
 We can see that in each cell in each row contains a black rectangle or box.
 The last cell in each row is a combination of the first two boxes of the first and second cells.
 So, if we look at our top row, the first two black boxes in first and middle cells are combined in the last cell to create a vertical black rectangle.
 Therefore, the missing shape is a full black box which is a combination of the two horizontal black rectangles.

-What to expect in your numerical test in FRV's Written Selection Test (WST) ACER:
+What to expect in your Numeracy test (numerical test) in FRV's Written Selection Test (WST) ACER:

 Emma worked 4 times as long as Sharon; and Anne worked for one-third as long as Sharon.
 If Emma worked for 24 hours, how long did Anne work?